frontEndDoctor/fruitstore.github.io/README.md

-# Jacko Fruit Store
+#Jacko Fuitty Store
-Updated codes for jackofruitty
+An e-commerce site for fruits sales